ujjwalguptaofficial/fortjs-doc/docs/tutorial/controller.md

 Description: "Description about controller in fortjs"
 ---

-Controller is like a section where a list of resource of particular types are available.
+Controller is like a section or area where different resource & services are available.

-e.g - A Fort may have sections - WeaponSection, LibrarySection, MeetingSection etc. Now consider a real world application created for university may have sections - StudentSection, TeacherSection, LibrarySection etc.
+e.g - A Fort may have sections - WeaponSection, LibrarySection, MeetingSection etc.

+Now consider a real world application created for university may have sections - StudentSection, TeacherSection, LibrarySection etc.

 A controller has following members -